A look at who’s who in the murder trial of slain kids’ mom

 JJ’s father, Charles Vallow, is actually Woodcock’s brother: He adopted JJ as a baby because JJ’s biological parents — including Woodcock’s son — were unable to care for the child.

-Woodcock was the first witness in the trial.
+Woodcock was the first witness called to the stand on Monday.
 She told jurors that JJ was born with some disabilities and was diagnosed with autism.
-After Charles Vallow died, Woodcock feared Vallow Daybell no longer wanted the boy.
-She was also worried JJ may have witnessed his father’s death.
+After Charles died, Woodcock feared Vallow Daybell no longer wanted the boy.
+She was also worried that JJ may had witnessed his father’s death.

 “We were so worried about JJ, and did he see what happened to his dad,” Woodcock told jurors.